Learning Spoken Language

 How do babies learn language?

-NEW PARENTS ~ Visit this site: Lena, and buy a LENA device!
-Please read below to find out how CRITICAL it is to communicate with your babies, so they learn language!
+NEW PARENTS—Purchase a LENA device!
+Please read below to find out how CRITICAL it is to communicate with your babies so they learn language!
 The device can help you analyze your conversations!
 Speech comprehension and visual recognition influence how quickly one learns to read (p.
 9).

 Check out this neat brain development site: Vroom